Energy saving window AC units

 An undersized air conditioner will be running a high percentage of the time, which shortens its operating life, and it may overdry the room.

 These estimates assume two people regularly occupy the room.
 Increase the capacity by 600 BTUs for each additional occupant over the first two.
 Also add 4,000 BTUs if the unit is in a kitchen, as a kitchen produces considerably more heat.
-Finally, go to the next highest BTU level in the chart above, if your room has high ceilings (over 8 feet), has heavy exposure to the sun through windows facing south or west (in the northern hemisphere), or where the ceiling borders a hot attic, particularly if the attic is poorly insulated or vented.
+Finally, go to the next highest BTU level if your room has high ceilings (over 8 feet), has heavy exposure to the sun through windows facing south or west (in the northern hemisphere), or where the ceiling borders a hot attic, particularly if the attic is poorly insulated or vented.

 Once you've selected the BTU level you need, shop for the unit close to that BTU setting that has the best energy efficiency score.
 The EER (Energy Efficiency Rating) or SEER (Seasonal Energy Efficiency Rating) number from the US Department of Energy provides a good indication of efficiency.
 Buy the highest EER or SEER you can find.
 To convert between SEER and EER, see my conversion formulas at Air conditioner ratings.